Residential Inpatient Rehab Centers

 Did you know that according to SAMHSA, of the 23.5 million people aged 12 years of age or older seeking treatment for drug and/or alcohol abuse, only 2.6 million received treatment at a specialty inpatient drug rehabilitation center?

-Inpatient drug rehabilitation centers are available to treat a large variety of substance abuse.
+Inpatient drug rehabilitation centers are available to treat a large variety of substance abuse and can be gender-specific.
 Some substances are more addictive and dangerous than others, and combining drugs with alcohol can cause disastrous effects for an addict’s health, work and home life.
 Some of the substances susceptible to being abused are the following:

 - Inhalants, also known as “huffing,” such as glue, markers, gas and air fresheners